openstack/octavia/specs/version0.5/queue-consumer.rst

 reserved for metadata.
 For example, the Neutron LBaaS agent leverages this parameter to send additional request information.
 Additionally, update methods include a *\*_updates* parameter than includes the changes that need to be made.
-Thus, the deploy workers responsible for the update actions will need to query the database to retrieve the old state and combine it with the updates to provision appropriately.
-If a rollback or exception occur, then the deploy worker will only need to update the provisioning status to **ERROR** and will not need to worry about making database changes to attributes of the object being updated.
+Thus, the controller workers responsible for the update actions will need to query the database to retrieve the old state and combine it with the updates to provision appropriately.
+If a rollback or exception occur, then the controller worker will only need to update the provisioning status to **ERROR** and will not need to worry about making database changes to attributes of the object being updated.

 .. code:: python